-The medical/dental/vision insurance is currently budgeted at a 10% premium increase which results in an increase of \$523,962.62 to the local budget.
+Medical, dental, and vision insurance is currently budgeted at a 10% premium increase which results in an increase of \$492,907.61 to the local budget.

-The total insurance cost to the district is projected at \$4,995,700 but is reduced by grants and other funding sources, such as state open choice tuition, employee withholdings, and retiree contributions.
-Our actual cost, after these reductions, is estimated at \$3,200,052.92.
+The total insurance cost to the district is projected at \$4,957,590, but is reduced by grants and other funding sources such as state open choice tuition, employee withholdings, and retiree contributions.
+Our actual cost after these reductions is estimated at \$3,168,997.91.